This is an old published piece but I’m fond of it because I had so much fun writing it. You’ll see why when you see the subject matter.

 “Currently, there’s an oligopoly with companies such as Trojan, Ansell and Durex and a lot of packaging has ‘condom’ all over the packet.
 I wanted something trendy that people can actually place on a bar.”

 The tin also has functional advantages.
-The condoms are protected from tampering from pinpricks, shielded from the sun and friction that can cause breakage and don’t create the embarrassing, renowned “wallet ring” imprint.
+The condoms are shielded from the sun and friction that can cause breakage and don’t create the embarrassing, renowned “wallet ring” imprint.

 The cases resemble sassy snuff boxes and can also store paraphernalia such as coins and pills.